 The physical geology course includes a lab component.
-The first 6 labs will be open immediately.
-All lab activity materials will be posted in D2L.
+All labs will be open to complete on the students' own time.
+Lab activity materials will be posted in D2L.
 Lab activities are due by 11:59 pm on the dates indicated on the last page of this syllabus.